 4. Build a strong corporate learning culture

-Remember that continuous learning is not just about the technology or content formats, but also about humans and culture.
-In fact, Bersin defines continuous learning as “… structuring resources, expectations, and learning culture in such a way as to encourage employees to learn continuously throughout their tenure with the organization.”
+Remember that continuous learning is not just about the technology or content formats but also about humans and culture.
+Bersin defines continuous learning as “… structuring resources, expectations, and learning culture in such a way as to encourage employees to learn continuously throughout their tenure with the organization.”

-You should work towards building an organizational culture that encourages democratization of learning.
-Everyone should be empowered to share knowledge, via the likes of mentorship and connected internal social networks – which helps to build a learning organization.
+You should work towards building an organizational culture that encourages the democratization of learning.
+Everyone should be empowered to share knowledge via the likes of mentorship and connected internal social networks – which helps to build a learning organization.

 The transition from traditional formal learning to always-on performance-based learning has already begun.